“I hate you. You’re mean!”

 What’s Behind It

-"I hate you," actually has nothing to do with whether or not they like or love you.
-It has everything to do with what they think you are doing to them—keeping them from getting what they want—which makes what they want seem unimportant.
+“I hate you,” actually has nothing to do with whether or not they love you.
+It has everything to do with what they think you are doing to them — keeping them from getting what they want — which, to them, makes what they want seem unimportant.

-Since kids identify with what they want, "keeping it from them" feels mean, so they feel justified in being mean back and doing to you what they think you are doing to them—keeping you from getting what you want (their love).
-Stepping into a power role is the child's way of trying to even out the balance of power.
+Since kids identify with what they want, ‘keeping it from them’ feels mean, so they feel justified in being mean back and doing to you what they think you are doing to them — keeping you from getting what you want (their affection).
+Stepping into a power role is the child’s way of trying to even out the balance of power.

 If you react to a child saying “I hate you,” you might actually believe it’s true.
 If so, “I hate you.
 You’re mean,” is likely to be a recurring phrase in your home.
 If so, the inner conversation you need to have with yourself might go something like this: